 Nothing beckons, because Nothing promises freedom: as of a body falling from a great height, but indefinitely.
 We must understand that Nothing is now, in a terrible parody of God, everywhere, all the time; in the nihilism of personal choice elevated to the sole standard of the good; in the nihilism of the rejection of the past; in the nihilism of the homogenization of cultures; the fast food, the cheap thrill, the easy trick.
 We must instead offer not Something, but Someone.
 It is Christ, and him crucified.

 “Behold,” says the Lord God, upon the throne at the consummation of time, “I make all things new.”
 In that great promise, or that stunning paradox, lies what I believe is, finally, the only hope for a renewed western culture.
 That is because it situates our hope in what we had always known, but only in part; and in the One whom we had always loved, but imperfectly.
 Therefore the most “progressive” among us, those who have proceeded farthest along the journey of all men towards truth, are those who see most clearly the beauty and the value of all that has gone before.
 They alone dwell in the fullness of hope.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 Thank you to Dr. Clint Brand for suggesting this essay to us.
 Anthony Esolen.
 “A New Conservatism?”
 Catholic World Report vol 20, no 2.
 (February 2010).
 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.